Traveling Through Costa Rica

 People relaxing at Selina Manuel Antonio’s pool area.

-Whether it’s having your head up in the clouds near Monteverde’s cloud forest, relaxing by the resort pool in Nosara or sleeping in a tepee amongst the lush jungle in Puerto Viejo, Selina properties in Costa Rica is the place to enjoy all sides of traveling.
+Whether it’s having your head up in the clouds near Monteverde’s cloud forest, relaxing by the resort pool in Nosara, exploring the natural beauty of Manuel Antonio, enjoying the beachfront view of a hotel in jaco costa rica or sleeping in a tepee amongst the lush jungle in Puerto Viejo, our Selina Costa Rica properties are the place to enjoy all sides of traveling.
 Make lasting friends, connect with the conscious community and experience the Selina way of traveling.

 Connecting you to more Selinas…